Genzocracy/brainstorming/01-vision-statement.md

 that the promotion of rich experience prioritizes reducing undue suffering before pleasure, removing disadvantegeous blocks before advantaging others, and overall aims to more faithfully distribute outcome in response to effort given.

+Our nation can exist without a symbol.
+Our nation can exist without a flag.
+Our nation can exist without a pledge.
+But, our nation cannot exist without those we stand with.

+This should be written as a poem or song, to be recited

 ## Definitions in Guiding Principals

 **Responsibility** - Responsibility is simply our ability to respond.